 Keeping your systems up to date is an important part of good cybersecurity.
 Your operating system and applications should be routinely patched to fix any security vulnerabilities that could compromise your server.

 You can keep your systems updated and secure with the sudo apt-get update && apt-get upgrade command.
-The update command is used to update the list of packages, while upgrade downloads and installs them for you.
+The update command is used to update the list of packages while the upgrade downloads and installs them for you.

 If you’re too busy to do manual upgrades, you can automate the process with sudo apt-get install unattended-upgrades.
 This enables automatic security updates, which ensures your system always stays patched.